jndiogo/combi-tester/README.md

 ## To do

-- Load variables from files.
+- Load driving variables from files.
-- Threads as input.
+- Accept message threads as input.
 - An HTML results viewer.
 - Results caching and persistence.
-- Document compare functions.
+- Document the compare functions.